 The Sony XB950B1 come with a regular audio cable that does not have an in-line remote/microphone or a USB adapter.
 They will only provide audio when used wired with consoles.

 The Sony XB950B1 do not have a base/dock.
 If you want a versatile headset with a base that you can also use wired, check out the Arctis 7 by SteelSeries.

 The Sony XB950B1 have a good wireless range suitable for moderately sized offices.
 They rarely had any connection drops below 40ft when we left the Bluetooth source in another room.
 They also have a good line-of-sight range, which makes them a bit better than average if you have a fixed Bluetooth source like a PC or TV.

 The Sony MDRXB950B1 perform better than most Bluetooth headphones for latency and also support aptX.
 Unfortunately, even with the better than average latency, they won't be the most suitable headphones for gaming or watching high frame rate videos.

 The Sony MDR-XB950B1 are a well-built and premium looking headphones for bass-heads (check our recommendations for the best headphones for bass).
 They're wireless with a fairly long battery life and a great range.
 They even have a decent latency performance although there will still be some syncing issues when watching videos.
 Unfortunately, their bass-oriented sound can overpower instruments and vocals which won't be for everyone even when you EQ them.
 The earcups also do not fit as well on all listeners.
-See our recommendations for the best wireless over-ear headphones and the best wireless headphones.
+See our recommendations for the best wireless headphones.